 - Legal Feasibility – investigates if the proposed system conflicts with legal requirements and laws associated with the country in which you are engaging in business and the home country of the organization.

-- Operational Feasibility – reviews the organizational structure, human capital, and financial demand, reliability, maintainability, supportability, usability, dispensability, sustainability, affordability, and implementability. on the organization.
+- Operational Feasibility – reviews the organizational structure, human capital, and financial demand, reliability, maintainability, supportability, usability, dispensability, sustainability, affordability, and implementability of the project.
 It brings together the entirety of the companies capabilities and provides the outline to senior managers.
 The aim is to analyze and determine if your business needs can be fulfilled by using the proposed solution.
 It also measures how well the proposed system solves problems and takes advantage of the opportunities identified during scope definition.